QASymphony/shell-agent-samples/postman-nodesjs/README.md

                         TC_Name_ to the end

-    -p parentid         This will look for a matching Release, then Test Cycle, then Test Suite for a matching name This will be the directory structure we will look under for matching test executions
+    -p parentid         This will look for a matching Release, then Test Cycle, then Test Suite for a matching id This will be the directory structure we will look under for matching test executions